 It's not that I intentionally tried to ignore the situation.
 With a part time job, three kids and a busy household I have to admit I was tired by the end of the day.
 Most evenings, I was exhausted.
 The last thing I wanted to face was being woken up by a wet child or have to wash piles of bedding each morning.
 It was just easier to continue with the status quo and put them in night nappies for a while; hoping one day they just grew out of it.

-Every year, 15% of kids grow out of bed wetting without their parent having to do anything differently.
-This is often due to several factors which could include an increase in bladder capacity, illuminating constipation, an increase in the ADH hormone and a reduction of urine production at night.
+Every year, 15% of kids grow out of bedwetting without their parents having to do anything differently.
+This is often due to several factors that could include an increase in bladder capacity, illuminating constipation, an increase in the ADH hormone and a reduction of urine production at night.

 This statement goes against what everyone said to me "don't worry they'll just grow out of it".
 It opened my eyes to the fact there were actions that we can take, that have the potential to empower our kids to be dry all night.

-Suzy and I have created the Dry by Night community, an online place where you can share, support and be encouraged in the journey towards night time dryness, for your child.
+Looloo Crew is an online place where you can share, support, and be encouraged in the journey towards night time dryness, for your child.